questdb/documentation/documentation/operations/rbac.md

 ### Owner grants

-When a user creates a new table or adds a new column to an existing table, it gets owner permissions on the newly created database object.
+When a user creates a new table or adds a new column to an existing table, it receives owner permissions on the newly created database object.
+The same stands for creating a new service account.

 If the user creates a table, the user automatically gets all table level permissions with the `GRANT` option on it.

 If the user adds a new column to an existing table, the user automatically gets all column level permissions with the `GRANT` option on it.

+If the user creates a new service account, the user automatically gets the `ASSUME SERVICE ACCOUNT` permission with the `GRANT` option on it.

 In QuestDB ownership does not persist.
 This means that the user gets full control over the newly created table or column at the time of creating it, but